04 February 2012: 19:40UK Time

 3) Dodgy tenants are less likely to go via an agent mainly because of their stringent referencing procedures.

-4) These days there is a lot of 'red tape' involved in letting a property and they can usually organise all this for you.
+4) These days, particularly since the regulations that came into force since 2015, there is a LOT of 'red tape' involved in letting a property and they can usually organise all this for you.

 Using an agent to market your property - the cons